yuehuca/stock-selection-framework/README.md

 # stock-selection-framework
 This is a stock selection framework based on Convolutional Neural Network.
 You can get a list of stocks that may perform better than others by seting up your desired date periods.
-All process can be done automatically.
+All processes can be done automatically.
 The data source could be either [Tushare](https://tushare.pro/) or [baostock](http://baostock.com/).
 The current version is based on baostock.

 1. Go to the [main.py](https://github.com/yuehuca/stock-selection-framework/blob/main/main.py) and edit the dates: